 How did you get into horses and what is your current relationship with them?

-How would you describe yourself as an equestrian?
+How do you describe yourself as an equestrian?

-What is your happiest/proudest moment of being an equestrian?
+What is your happiest or proudest moment as an equestrian?

 What challenges have you faced as an equestrian of color?